Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 elected on the Board of Directors of the British Bangladesh Chamber of Commerce.
 Where she

-the interests of the British-Bangladeshi businesses and the community and continues to work on the
+championed the interests of the British-Bangladeshi businesses and the community and continues to

 Serving as the Vice President for British Bangladeshi Chambers of Women Entrepreneurs, an

-that profiles and mentors successful business women within British-Bangladeshi society she has spent
+organization that profiles and mentors successful business women within British-Bangladeshi society

-much time encouraging and mentoring women who are interested on becoming directors or company board
+she has spent much time encouraging and mentoring women who are interested on becoming directors or

 With her relentless efforts over the years to successfully raise the Bengali profile and it’s